} {

 NOTE: A quote is not the same thing as an estimate.
 While an estimate gives a general idea of expected cost, a quote includes more detailed information about project scope and exact pricing.

-You can create a solid, professional quote in five easy steps:
+You can create a solid business quote in five easy steps:

 The easiest way to begin is by choosing a predefined, professional-looking template that covers all the standard elements of a quote.
-We’ve created a free quote template to help you get started.
+Ensure that the font is easy to read and the layout makes logical sense.

-If you're using quoting software, add your chosen template to your account and select it to create your new quote.
+If you're using quoting software with template functionality, add your chosen template to your account and select it to create your new quote.

 After you’ve selected a template, personalize it with the potential client's information.
 This includes the contact and/or business name, address, phone number and email address.